vedavogirala1991/mobile-flashcards-app/README.md

 # mobile-flashcards-app

 This repo is a react-native assignment as part of the React Nano Degree Program, this project demonstrates Mobile Flashcards App - a React Native app for iOS and Android that allows users to create decks, add cards and quiz themselves.

+# App Pages

 # Project Setup